Hasuzawa/aws-projects/aws/10-autoscaling-group/README.md

 ## Mixed Instances

 Instance weight
-- does NOT determine the proportion of each instance type launched (unlike CSS flex)
+- does NOT determine the proportion of each instance type launched (1-2-1 will not result in 25%, 50%, 25% deployment)

-## Some config
+- particularly useful when desire capacity is not count of instance but vcpu, memory etc.

-min time between each adjustment
+- for simple use case, can assign weight depending on vcpu, memory of instance type